robdy/robdy.io/src/pages/blog/2019-01-29-host-sfb-meetings-like-a-pro.md

   Rarely used (usually if you forgot to invite someone you can just add them to the conference manually)

 ### Desktop sharing
-If any additional content (other than PowerPoint presentation) must be shared, it’s generally preferred to use desktop sharing instead application sharing (it uses newer technology which is [Video Based Screen Sharing](http://blog.schertz.name/2015/10/video-based-screen-sharing-in-skype-for-business/){:target="_blank"} and should work smoother).
+If any additional content (other than PowerPoint presentation) must be shared, it’s generally preferred to use desktop sharing instead application sharing (it uses newer technology which is [Video Based Screen Sharing](http://blog.schertz.name/2015/10/video-based-screen-sharing-in-skype-for-business/) and should work smoother).
 In addition, switching between windows is easier when you present your desktop than when you present specific application.

   **Note**: if at least one of your participants joins using outdated client version, screensharing will anyway fallback to RDP (old technology) but usually there isn't much to avoid that.
-{:.message}